apromore/ApromoreDocker/README.md

 1. Stop Apromore.
 2. Change port number in docker-compose.yml from 80:9000 to NewPortNumber:9000
 3. Start Apromore.
-4. Open new terminal window and execute:  `docker exec -it apromore /bin/bash`
+4. Open new terminal window and execute:  `sudo docker exec -it apromore /bin/bash`
 5. update opt/apromore/virgo-tomcat-server-3.6.4.RELEASE/repository/usr/site.properties line #45 from site.externalport = 80 to your desired port number using vim
 6. update opt/apromore/virgo-tomcat-server-3.6.4.RELEASE/configuration/tomcat-server.xml line #30 to your desired port number using vim